BondsonTo/Dissertation-ML-Project/README.md

 [^3]: Python codes for data preprocessing and cleaning can refer to the .py file in depository

 ## Deep dive into the dataset (Exploratory Data Analysis)

+> [!NOTE]
+> This session included substantial mathematical and statistical contents.

 ### ROE%
 ![frequency_distribution_D (2)](https://github.com/user-attachments/assets/5fb02b38-db06-4561-9a07-b0d94f5403b8)